DerellLicht/BallDroppings/README.md

 A second mod that I _may_ make, is to try to make color selection for the lines be more consistent;
 they seem to be somewhat random at this point.

+##  historical notes
+> Thaoh had included the following note on the 'Help' display, in his version of this program.
+I do not actually have any idea what his note about 'Tracing' refers to, and I have seen *no* impact from trying any value for the tracing field.
+So I'm removing that comment and replacing it with info about me... but I will retain the note here, in case it has meaning for someone in the future:

+'Tracing' needs about 50 for you to see an effect at all, a higher tracing number will speed up the running of the script.

 ##  Licensing for this program
 Josh Nimoy's original github repository has a Creative Commons license, and my derivations of his program will also be released under that license.